Satpura Tiger Reserve

-Satpura National Park is rich in biodiversity.
-The animals here include leopard, sambar, chital, Indian muntjac, nilgai, four-horned antelope, Chinkara, wild boar, bear, black buck, fox, porcupine, flying squirrel, mouse deer, and Indian giant squirrel.
-There are a variety of birds.
-Hornbills and peafowl are common birds found here.
-The flora consists of mainly sal, teak, tendu, Phyllanthus emblica, mahua, bel, bamboo, and grasses and medicinal plants.

-In previous years, there have been sightings of tigers, dholes, Indian gaur and barasingha, although these are rare.

 History

 Its name is derived from the Satpura Range.
 Satpura is a Sanskrit word, that means seven mountains (sapta – seven and pura – mountain).
-It was first explored by Captain James Forsyth of Bengal Lancers in 1862 while he was searching for Indian Freedom Fighter Tantya Tope.
+It was first explored by Captain James Forsyth of Bengal Lancers in 1862 while he was searching for Indian freedom fighter Tantya Tope.
 It is one of the first declared Reserved Forest Area of India due to its ecological and commercial importance.
 It became a Tiger Reserve in the year 2000 and therefore it is also called Satpura Tiger Reserve (STR).

-Satpura National Park, with inclusion of Pachmarhi & Bori Sanctuaries, Satpura Tiger Reserve it covers 1427 km2 of Narmadapuram and Chhindwara Districts of Madhya Pradesh.
+Satpura Tiger Reserve, with the inclusion of Pachmarhi & Bori Sanctuaries, Satpura National Park covers 2,133 km2 of Hoshangabad and Chhindwara Districts of Madhya Pradesh.

+Geography

+Satpura Tiger Reserve is located in the Narmadapuram district of Madhya Pradesh in India.
+Its name is derived from the Satpura range.
+It covers a total area of 2133 km2 consisting of 524 km2 area of Satpura National Park, 646 km2 of Bori Wildlife Sanctuary and Pachmarhi wildlife sanctuaries.
+Satpura National Park was set up in 1981.
+The terrain of the national park is rugged and consists of sandstone peaks, narrow gorges, ravines and dense forests.
+The elevation ranges from 300 to 1352 m, with Dhoopgarh peak being 1350 m and the almost level plains of Churna.
+Tawa River flows through the park and Tawa reservoir has been built on this rivers.